On the starting line

 I walked up to get my poster signed by the great Mr Penniman with the guy from the support act.
 He’d done a great version of ‘Casting my spell’ and I said that it sounded just like the Measles version that I used to love.
-He was particularly friendly and turned out to have been the lead singer with the Measles.
+He was nice and friendly and turned out to be the lead singer with the Measles.

-Following my discovery of Little Richard the next few years of the early sixties were quite fallow for me and lacking in real heroes.
+The next few years were quite fallow for me and lacking in real heroes.
 The charts, which we all drooled over, were full of sanitised Pop stuff – Fabian, Bobby Darin, Bobby Vee and Bobby Rydell.
 Some of it was OK and I quite liked Del Shannon, Roy Orbison and Dion & the Belmonts but I drew the line at Bobby Vee and Fabian and had headed off back into the 1950s for my fix.
 I devoured all the Buddy Holly, Little Richard and Eddie Cochran I could get my hands on and added some Shadows, Gene Vincent, Fats Domino, Huey ‘Piano’ Smith, and early Elvis before discovering the bombshells of Chuck Berry and Bo Diddley.

 I didn’t know what I was searching for.
 I thought I’d found it in good old Rock ‘n’ Roll.
 It hit you right in the belly and got you moving.
 I thought everyone should record fast rockers.
 Rock ‘n’ Roll was great but it wasn’t the whole caboodle.
 I would grow up a little.